UH System Policies and Procedures

 - 202. Management and Regulation of the Sale, Service and Consumption of Alcoholic Beverages on University Premises

-- 203. Naming of University Facilities and Academic Programs
+- 203. Naming of University Facilities, Properties and Programs

 - + 12.
 Research